NgChien/Kite-AutoBot/README.md

 # Kite-AutoBot
-Complete 10 Stars And I Will Upload kiteAi Testnet Script
+Complete 10 Stars And I Will Upload kiteAi Testnet Script or get it in discord
 # GoKiteAI V2 Bot

 ## Giới thiệu